Carrie Underwood Jokes About Pregnancy After Stripping Down To A Bikini

 Carrie Underwood is joking about the pregnancy rumors just days after stripping down to a bikini.

-Shortly after the country star shut down speculation she’s pregnant with her second child by showing off her seriously toned abs in a bikini, Underwood is now revealing that she did actually have a baby concealed in her tummy… but probably not in the way fans were thinking.
+Shortly after the country star shut down speculation she’s pregnant with her second child by showing off her seriously toned abs in a bikini, Underwood is now revealing that she did actually have a baby concealed in her tummy but probably not in the way fans were thinking.

 Underwood made the confession on Twitter on July 29 where she joked that all the pregnancy speculation actually came from her chowing down and sporting a “food baby.”